Learn about suppressed profiles, including how they differ from active profiles and how you can use these profiles to

 The main way a profile will become suppressed is if the person unsubscribes from one of your emails; when someone unsubscribes, Klaviyo will suppress the person to ensure that he/she no longer receives emails from you.

 If a recipient struggles to find an unsubscribe button, or otherwise wants to take action against your email as spam, many inbox providers allow for a user to directly mark an email as spam; when this happens, Klaviyo will automatically suppress this person to ensure that he/she no longer receives emails from you.

-- An email to the person hard bounced: A hard bounce occurs when an email cannot be delivered due to a permanent reason.
+A hard bounce occurs when an email cannot be delivered due to a permanent reason.
 This can be caused by a variety of reasons, including a misspelled email or a deliberate block by the email server.
-Given a hard bounce signals a permanent email delivery issue, Klaviyo will automatically suppress these profiles to help ensure your lists stay clean.
+A hard bounce signals a permanent email delivery issue, so Klaviyo will automatically suppress these profiles to help ensure your lists stay clean.